 Plasmodium History - Modern Times

 In 1880, Alphonse Laveran discovered that a parasite was the causative agent for malaria.
-In 1886, Camillo Golgi was able to show that in some patients there was a relationship between the 72-hour life cycle of development of the parasites and a similar periodicity of the chill and fever pattern in patients, whereas in other patients there were 48-hour cycles of development.
-Golgi thus came to the conclusion that there must be more than one species of malaria parasite responsible for the different patterns of cyclical infection.
+In 1886, Camillo Golgi showed that in some patients, there was a relationship between the parasites' 72-hour life cycle of development and a similar periodicity of the chill and fever pattern.
+In contrast, in other patients, there were 48-hour development cycles.
+Golgi thus concluded that more than one malaria parasite species must be responsible for the different patterns of cyclical infection.

-In 1890, Italian investigators Giovanni Batista Grassi and Raimondo Filetti introduced the names Plasmodium vivax and Plasmodium malariae.
-Grassi was also the first to describe the life cycle of the parasites in 1899.
+In 1890, Italian investigators Giovanni Batista Grassi and Raimondo Filetti introduced Plasmodium vivax and Plasmodium malariae.
+Grassi was also the first to describe the parasites' life cycle in 1899.

-Plasmodium falciparum was named in 1897 by American William H Welch.
-Also in 1897, a British officer by the name of Ronald Ross discovered that humans are able to pass the malaria parasite into mosquitoes by releasing malaria-free mosquitoes in the rooms of malaria patients.
+Plasmodium falciparum was named in 1897 by American William H. Welch.
+Also, in 1897, a British officer named Ronald Ross discovered that humans could pass the malaria parasite onto mosquitoes by releasing malaria-free mosquitoes in the rooms of malaria patients.

 The fourth malarial parasite, Plasmodium ovale was found in 1922 by John W. W. Stephens.